-Predation is one of the hypothesized factors potentially limiting moose vital rates, and thus populations in Montana.
-Predator/prey relationships have been a major area of interest in moose ecology and management across their range.
-Primarily research has focused on the effects of brown bear (Ursus arctos), black bear (Ursus americanus) and wolf (Canis lupus) predation (Van Ballenberghe and Ballard 2007).
-Past research has found these predator species to have potentially significant effects on moose survival under some circumstances (Messier and Crête 1985, Larsen et al. 1989, Ballard et al. 1990).
-In addition, mountain lions (Puma concolor) are known to predate on moose and even coyotes (Canis latrans) may take calves (Ross and Jalkotzy 1996, Bartnick et al. 2013, Benson and Patterson 2013).
-Given the potential role of these carnivores in moose population dynamics, and perhaps more importantly the effects of the predator guild as a whole (Sih et al. 1998, Griffin et al. 2011, Keech et al. 2011), we are assessing the relationship between predator densities and moose vital rates in Montana.
-Predation effects on moose calf survival, which appears to differ between study areas, is of particular interest (see section 2.2.2).

-Camera trapping, along with its concomitant statistical models, is a promising means of obtaining estimates of occupancy and relative density for multiple species simultaneously in a non-invasive and cost-effective manner (Rovero & Marshal 2009, Brodie et al. 2014, Steenweg et al. 2016).
-This has led to rapid expansion of camera trapping for wildlife research and management, as well as the number of publications reporting the use of camera traps (Meek & Fleming 2014, Burton et al. 2015).
+Predation is among the hypothesized factors potentially limiting moose vital rates in Montana, and the extent to which predation limits moose populations is of widespread interest.
+Past research has found predation by grizzly bears, black bears and wolves could have potentially significant effects on moose populations, under some circumstances (Messier and Crête 1985, Larsen et al. 1989, Ballard et al. 1990).
+In addition, mountain lions are known to predate on moose and even covotes may take calves (Ross and Jalkotzy 1996, Bartnick et al. 2013, Benson and Patterson 2013).
+Given the potential role of these carnivores in moose population dynamics, and perhaps more importantly the effects of the predator guild as a whole (Sih et al. 1998, Griffin et al. 2011, Keech et al. 2011), we are assessing the relationship between predator densities and moose vital rates.
+Of particular interest is the effects of predation effects on moose calf survival, which appears to differ between study areas (see pg.8).
+However, obtaining information on predator populations and their potential to effect moose survival is challenging because these species are cryptic and occur at low densities.
+Camera trapping is a promising means of obtaining estimates of occupancy and relative density for multiple species simultaneously in a manner that is non-invasive and cost-effective (Rovero & Marshal 2009, Brodie et al. 2014, Steenweg et al. 2016).
+This has led to rapid expansion of camera trapping for wildlife research and management, and concomitant statistical models to exploit camera data (Meek & Fleming 2014, Burton et al. 2015, Moeller et al. 2018).